Nckil1710/AI-Text-Summarizer-and-Audiobook-Generator-AWS-SageMaker-Lambda-Polly-S3/README.md

 - This endpoint is used in your summarizer Lambda function to send raw input text and receive a summarized version.
 The summarized result is then passed to Amazon Polly for speech synthesis and stored as an audiobook in S3.

 ## Step 5: Set Up AWS Lambda Functions
-### We need 2 Lambda Functions one for Text to Speech and another for text summarization
+### We need 2 Lambda Functions one for "Text to Speech" and another one for "Text summarization"
 ### 1. Create a New Lambda Function for Text to Speech:
 - Go to the **Lambda** service and create a new function.
 - Name it (e.g., `text-to-speech`).